-You will use a computer-based program that implements an adaptive procedure in order to find the signal-to-noise ratio (SNR) that allows 50% performance on a closed set speech identification task.
-This level is known as the Speech Reception Threshold (SRT).
-Better performance is indicated by lower numbers, because lower numbers mean more noise and less speech can be tolerated for a certain level of performance.
+Materials You will use a computer-based program that adaptively measures the Speech Reception Threshold (SRT) which is the signal-to-noise ratio (SNR) that allows a certain level of performance (here 50%) on a closed set speech identification task.
+Better performance is indicated by lower numbers, because lower numbers mean more noise and less speech can be tolerated.
 On every trial, you will hear a sentence of the type 'Show the dog where the [colour] [digit] is' where 6 colours and 8 digits are possible (e.g., Show the dog where the red 6 is).
 You will then click on one of 48 response boxes.
 The SNR will be adjusted on the basis of your performance.
 Feedback will be given in the form of a smiley or sad face.
 The target signals are always the same, spoken by an adult female, but there are 4 different masking conditions.
 In 3 of those conditions, the talkers are saying a similar sentence (e.g., Show the pig where the blue 2 is).
 You try to ignore the other talker.
 The 3 talkers vary in the degree of similarity to the target talker.
 The 4th condition is very different in having the speech of the target talker as a masker, but with the sentences reversed in time so that they are no longer intelligible.
+Method First, determine a random order of the 4 conditions and write them into the table overleaf.
+You will then run yourself in the first condition as a practice run, before running the 4 conditions in order.